Canasta: Samba

 Samba is a variant of Canasta, played with three decks, including jokers, for a total of 162 cards.
 15 cards are dealt to each of four players, and an additional card is turned up.
 Two cards are drawn each turn, so the pace is quicker than traditional Canasta.
 The game is to 10,000 points instead of 5,000.
 Samba allows sequence melds of three or more (for example, the 4, 5, and 6 of hearts or the Queen, King and Ace of Spades).
 If a player is able to make a sequence of seven (for example, the 5 through J of diamonds), this is a samba and is worth 1,500 points.
 Rather than four red threes being worth 800 points, six red threes are worth 1,000 points.
 Two wild cards is the maximum allowed for a meld.
 The minimum initial meld is 150 if a partnership has 7,000 or more.

-Other "national" canastas

 Bolivian Canasta

 Bolivian Canasta is similar to Samba, as it uses three decks and sequence melds.
 Play is to 15,000.
 Wild card canastas (bolivias) count 2,500.
 A side must have a samba (called escalera in this game) and at least one other canasta to go out.
 Red threes only count positive if two or more canastas have been melded.
 Black threes are negative 100 instead of negative 5 when left in hand.